mattmora/interference/README.md

 5. Run on localhost:8080: `npm start`

 Note:
-Might not work in browsers other than Chrome but likely works in Firefox
+Might not work in browsers other than Chrome

 Game and networking powered by [Lance](http://lance.gg/)